 Positive overall health

 What does this mean for us?
-Lowering inflammation = lowering AMD related eye damage.
+Lowering inflammation = lowering AMD-related eye damage.
 In addition, with the Mediterranean diet being high in fiber nutrient foods, people who stick to this diet have a healthier gut and more positive overall health...sign me up!

 What to eat

 When following the Mediterranean diet, you’ll want to primarily eat fresh plant-based foods that pack a lot of flavor.
-The Mediterranean diet uses healthy fats, such as olive oil, and herbs and spices to flavor meals instead of butter and salt.
+The Mediterranean diet uses healthy fats, such as olive oil, herbs, and spices to flavor meals instead of butter and salt.
 Eating lean meats, such as fish and poultry, is also preferred, limiting red meats to just a few times a month or less.
 Many Mediterranean menus also include red wine, which is, of course, optional, and is believed to be ‘heart healthy’ when used in moderation.

 Healthy diet vs. dieting